 With TQM, everyone in the company or organization is responsible for quality assurance and problem prevention.
 This management concept was originally applied solely to manufacturing, but it has since been successfully implemented by a number of businesses across many industries.

 TQM uses business strategy, data and communication across different business units to build quality into the culture and processes of the organization.
-TQM sees organizations as living organisms that rely on a constant flow of information.
+TQM proponents view organizations as living organisms that rely on a constant flow of information.
 Effective communication boosts employee morale, increases productivity, and is a key component of quality assurance.

 History of Total Quality Management